Communication Requirements for Internal vs. External Audiences

 Internal communication can include details and confidential information.
 External messaging must be careful not to over-share or breach privacy, legal rules, or contract terms.

-7. How Firms Like reVerb Support Both Audiences
+7. How Communications Firms Like reVerb Support Both Audiences

 Whether running a tight construction site or hosting a public open house, reVerb helps you speak clearly to the right people at the right time.